opulencephp/docs/upgrading.md

 **Estimated Upgrade Time:** 20 minutes

-This release focused on deprecating some of the magical/unnecessary parts of Opulence and adding database migration support.
+This release focused on deprecating some of the magical/unnecessary parts of Opulence, adding database migration support, and introducing the collection library.
 It also bumped the minimum supported PHP version to PHP 7.1.

 <h3 id="1.0.0-files-to-move">Files to Move</h3>

 This step isn't strictly necessary, but it may help ease upgrading to future major releases of Opulence.
 Move `src/Project/*` to `src/*` and `tests/src/Project/*` to `/tests/src/*`.
+If you do this, be sure to update the `psr-4` setting in _composer.json_ to point to the new location.

 <h3 id="1.1.0-files-to-copy">Files to Copy</h3>